Native Flows

-Native flows still rely on hosted content (such as Auth Hosting), but integrate that content into your app via a webview.
+Native flows require a flow to be hosted within a web application (either by using our Auth Hosting app or a self-hosted page), but integrate that content into your app via a webview.
 This preserves the flexibility and scalability of hosted authentication, while delivering a polished, in-app experience that feels fully native.

 -